EnjiXiong/AIAA3102---Final-Project/README.md

 4. **Download visualization toolkit**
    - Download the zip from:
      **https://huggingface.co/datasets/EnjiXiong/AIAA3102_Final_Project_A/tree/main**
-   - Extract the downloaded folder.z`
+   - Extract the downloaded folder.zip
    - Copy your `tinyllama_ai_finetuned` folder into the \Final_Project\Models\Advanced folder.

 5. **Visualize the results**